ms-iot/content/en-US/win10/Commercialization.md

 #Commercialization

-Commercialization details are `comming soon`.
+Commercialization details are `coming soon`.
 Please revisit this page once the **Windows 10 IoT Core** product is launched.